xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

     vagrant ssh

-.. note:: Depending on your Vagrant version using the ``vagrant up`` (after a
+.. note:: Depending on your Vagrant version, omitting the ``--no-provision``
-    ``vagrant halt``) and the ``vagrant ssh`` commands to reconnect to the virtual machine again is considerably slower because the ``vagrant up`` command reruns some parts of the bootstrap script.
+    argument (after a ``vagrant halt``) is considerably slower because the ``vagrant up`` reruns parts of the bootstrap script.

 .. note:: The following environment variables are available after login,
-    pointing to the libSkylark source and install directory:
+    pointing to the libskylark source and install directory:

     .. code-block:: sh